Hire in Chile

 There are two types of ID numbers in Chile:

 For an individual person, whether a Chilean or a foreigner living in Chile, RUT and RUN are identical.
-The Unique National Role (RUN) is a unique identification number given to every Chilean, whether a resident or not residing in Chile, as well as any foreigner who remains, whether temporarily or permanently, with a visa other than a tourist visa in Chile.
+The Unique National Role (RUN) is a unique identification number given to every Chilean, whether a resident or not residing in Chile.
+This is also granted to any foreigner who remains, whether temporarily or permanently, with a visa other than a tourist visa in Chile.

 The agency in charge of granting the RUN is the Civil Registry and Identification Service (Registro Civil).
 The RUT is assigned by the Internal Revenue Service (SII) upon request to companies, international organizations, tax offices, NGOs, etc.